|Note: These settings are accessed via the Admin menu, which is displayed to Admin users only (hidden from Member users).

 - Through: Traffic coming from outside the network and terminating outside the network.

-- Ingress: Traffic coming from outside the network and terminating inside the network.
+- From outside, terminated inside (ingress): Traffic coming from outside the network and terminating inside the network.

 - Internal: Traffic originating and terminating inside the network.

-- Egress: Traffic coming from inside the network and terminating outside the network.
+- Originated inside, to outside (egress): Traffic coming from inside the network and terminating outside the network.

 The dimensions described above are available throughout Kentik Detect as: